Department of Agriculture v. Moreno: Concurring opinion

 Justice William O. Douglas wrote a concurring opinion.
-He believed that since the unrelated-person provision of Section 3(e) affected people's First Amendment rights of association, the classification could be sustained only on a showing of compelling governmental interests.
+He believed that since the unrelated-person provision of Section 3(e) affected people's First Amendment rights of association, the classification could only be sustained by showing compelling governmental interests.
 He did not believe that the standard was satisfied.

-In addition, Section 3(e) was unconstitutional because of its invidious discrimination between one class composed of needy people, all related to one another, and another class composed of households that have one or more persons unrelated to the others but with the same degree of need.
+In addition, Douglas claimed that Section 3(e) was unconstitutional because of its invidious discrimination between one class composed of needy people, all related to one another, and another class composed of households that have one or more persons unrelated to the others but with the same degree of need.

 Dissenting opinion

 Justice William H. Rehnquist dissented from the Court's decision.
-In an opinion joined by Chief Justice Warren E. Burger, he believed the limitation that Congress enacted in §3(e) could, in the judgment of reasonable men, conceivably deny food stamps to members of households formed solely for the purpose of taking advantage of the food stamp program.
+In an opinion joined by Chief Justice Warren E. Burger, he believed the limitation that Congress enacted in Section 3(e) could, in the judgment of reasonable men, conceivably deny food stamps to members of households formed solely for the purpose of taking advantage of the food stamp program.

 When the Court makes this "rational basis" evaluation, its goal is limited to determining whether there is any rational basis on which Congress could have made this decision.
 Making arguments against its purported rational basis is a responsibility for Congress.

 Since the food stamp program was not intended to be a subsidy for every individual who desired low-cost food, it was a permissible congressional decision, consistent with the underlying policy of the Act.
 The fact that the limitation would have unfortunate, perhaps unintended, consequences beyond that did not make it unconstitutional.
-Because there is a rational basis, the law should be upheld as constitutional.
+Recognizing a rational basis, Rehnquist opined that the law should be upheld as constitutional.